 On 29 September 1964 arts journalists at Belgrade’s newspapers received an unusual telegram.
 It read, in Serbo-Croat: “I plan to arrive POP please meet me at the Graphic Collective Gallery POP On 1 October 1964, at 7pm STOP Olja Ivanjicki—flowers are not compulsory.”
 The enigmatic telegram turned out to be an invitation to the opening of an exhibition by Olja Ivanjicki—the first Yugoslav artist to claim to be making Pop Art.
 It was sent by the artist herself as a playful gesture taking Pop’s entanglement with media beyond the gallery.

 Olja Ivanjicki’s keen desire to declare herself a Pop artist came after her exposure to Pop during the time she spent in the USA in 1962, supported by a Ford Foundation grant.
 Among the first of Yugoslav artists to benefit from such an opportunity, Ivanjicki found herself experiencing various aspects of American life, visiting New York, New Orleans, Los Angeles, San Francisco and Seattle.
 Travel and study grants became available to Yugoslav cultural workers from the 1950s onwards as a result of the political shift that followed the country’s split with the Soviet Union in 1948.
 While other Soviet “satellite states” continued along Stalin’s course, having scarce, if any, cultural links with the West, Yugoslavia rapidly shifted its political direction, embracing internationalism, introducing “self-management”—its own form of socialism, while also becoming a founding member of the Non-Aligned movement.
-The new political course led to the strengthening of links with Western, as well as African and Asian countries, creating a vibrant climate of internationalism, characterized by artists’ opportunities such as Ivanjicki’s grant, while also populating the country’s major cities with international students.
+The new political course led to the strengthening of links with Western, as well as African and Asian, countries creating a vibrant climate of internationalism, characterized by artists’ opportunities such as Ivanjicki’s grant, while also populating the country’s major cities with international students.
 The country also rapidly became the only regular “node” in eastern Europe to host major international touring exhibitions, including Pop Art in 1966, sponsored by the cigarette manufacturer Philip Morris International and featuring screen prints and lithographs by major American and British Pop artists.

 Olja Ivanjicki may have been the first self-proclaimed Pop artist in the country, enthused by her first-hand exposure to American industrial, fast-paced culture, consumerism and artists’ playful engagement with everyday life, but her interest in Pop was by no means unique amongst her contemporaries.
 Young Yugoslav artists found themselves in a “hybrid” situation in a single party state, yet one with an open flow of cultural information, visa-free travel to most countries, and a modest level of consumerist pleasures—a form of “utopian consumerism.”
 For many of them Pop became a critical site of articulation of the role of the artist in such a rapidly changing socio-political climate.
 But did Pop offer new freedoms to female artists who were negotiating a deeply unequal, patriarchal art system?